aelkouhen/aelkouhen.github.io/_posts/data-redis/2023-05-10-data-redis-part-6.md

 Remember the two main fraud detection challenges presented above.
 Redis can address both from different perspectives:

 1. First, by applying the predefined rules to identify potential fraudulent activity (rule-based layer) - using RedisBloom/Cuckoo Filters, you can efficiently implement the blacklisting of the IP addresses.
-Then, with Redis geospatial native operations like GEOSEARCH, GEORADIUS, and GEOPOS, you can calculate latitude and longitude data from users' IP addresses.
+Then, with Redis geospatial native operations like `GEOSEARCH`, `GEORADIUS`, and `GEOPOS, you can calculate latitude and longitude data from users' IP addresses.
 In addition, Redis can store and index JSON via its RedisJSON and RediSearch modules.
 This, along with the other Redis data types, enables the app to implement user and purchase profiling logic.
 2. The machine learning engine needs to quickly read the latest feature values from the online feature store and use them at inference time.
 Then, based on the real-time features, the ML model will score the transaction.
 Because of its ultra-low latency, Redis Enterprise is a great fit for online and real-time access to the feature data as part of an online feature store solution/implementation.
 3. Finally, time-series data can be stored in Redis via the RedisTimeSeries module.
 This is important if you want to implement a real-time dashboard.